ember-lifeline/ember-lifeline/README.md

 });
 ```

-For more information and examples, please visit the documentation site.
+For more information and examples, please visit the [documentation website](https://ember-lifeline.github.io/ember-lifeline/).

 ## Contributing